Click here for the second part of this series!

 That dynamic is due to the elasticity of Spotify’s demand.
 Spotify has proven that its demand curve is both highly and increasingly inelastic thanks to its users’ increasing dependence on playlists.
 If you take that to the most cynical extreme (i.e. playlists are undifferentiated and perfectly substitutable among competing platforms), then personalization becomes the preeminent point of differentiation — in which case Spotify’s demand would be even more inelastic, since users’ sunk costs accrue as time passes.

-My use of “sunk costs” there is deliberate, because it alludes to the aforementioned “incredibly persuasive hook [Apple Music used] to rein-in consumers”.
+My use of “sunk costs” there is deliberate, because it alludes to the aforementioned “incredibly persuasive hook [that Apple Music used] to rein-in consumers”.
 That gives you an idea of how sticky sunk costs are unto customer relationships.

 I’d go as far as to say that if Warner Music hypothetically pulled its catalog (~15% marketshare) from Spotify, I genuinely don’t think I’d notice or care — as long as Spotify kept feeding me highly targeted tracks in my playlists.
 I got siphoned-off of Pandora and on to Spotify years ago because the latter let me curate my own playlists.
 Now, whether I’m commuting or entertaining, I always defer to playlists.
 I legitimately don’t have the time to curate my own tracks, and even if I had the time, Spotify knows me better than I know myself — especially considering the overwhelming amount of music to choose from.